Deep Indexed Active Learning for Matching Heterogeneous Entity Representations: Experiments

 \subsubsection{Optimization}

 We use the AdamW (Adam with Weight Decay) optimizer \cite{adamw}, with a learning rate of $3\mathrm{e}-5$ for the base transformer, and $1\mathrm{e}-3$ for the embedding and classifier layers.
 We use a linear learning rate schedule with no warm-up steps.
 The choice of optimizer parameters, and learning rate schedule, was based on previous works \cite{ditto, DBLP:conf/edbt/BrunnerS20}, and the standard choices for using RoBERTa models for classification tasks.
-We did not tune these hyper-parameters on a validation dataset.
-The mini-batch size is set to $16$.
-The number of epochs for training is set to $20$, except when training the committee members of blocker where it is set to $200$ epochs.
+We did not tune these hyper-parameters.
+The mini-batch size is $16$.
+The number of epochs is $20$ for the matcher and $200$ for the blocker.